X-ALMA: Plug & Play Modules and Adaptive Rejection for Quality Translation at Scale: Methods

 \subsection{Model Architecture}

-Our model architecture consists of two main components: a dense base model and multiple language-specific (LS) modules.
+Our model architecture consists of: (1) a dense base model, and (2) multiple language-specific (LS) modules.
 The core concept of LS modules is to prevent conflicts between languages during training, such as gradient conflicts \citep{wang2021gradient}.
-This design is alike the mixture-of-experts (MoE) approach \citep{shazeer2017,gshard}, but diverges by not using a neural-based gate to assign tokens to experts (LS modules).
+This design has similarities with the mixture-of-experts (MoE) approach \citep{shazeer2017,gshard}, but diverges by not using a neural-based gate to assign tokens to experts (LS modules).
 Instead, similar to \citet{xu-etal-2023-condensing}, the assignment is hard-gated, i.e., input data is assigned exclusively to the module designated for its language.
 Consequently, only the base model and the corresponding LS module are activated, depending on the input language.
 Languages are categorized into distinct groups, with each group sharing a common LS module.
 An overview of the model architecture is illustrated in Figure \ref{fig:model_overview}.

 In detail, the base model architecture is built upon the LLaMA-2 architecture \citep{llama2}.
 Each LS module comprises low-rank adaptations (LoRAs) \citep{lora} integrated into all linear layers within the attention and multi-layer perceptron (MLP) layers.
 The total number of parameters for each LS module is approximately 15\% of the base model.